 Diversity is the practice of including people who represent difference.
 For example, difference in gender, physical and mental abilities, age, educational background, sexuality, history or identity.

 Diversity is more than just acknowledging or tolerating difference.
 It’s about accepting and respecting difference.3The Concept of Diversity, Community Psychology and the SCRA Council on Cultural, Ethnic and Racial Affairs, February 2, 2018, [link] It is also about acting upon the different rights and interests of members to ensure they have equal participation and a voice in their selection of leaders who will represent them.
 This means that the combined group of leaders who govern an organisation, community or nation should be widely representative of all the members, not just one family or faction.
-An additional aspect to diversity is that board directors and leaders should reflect a diversity of skills, personal qualities and life experiences.
+An additional aspect of diversity is that board directors and leaders should reflect a diversity of skills, personal qualities and life experiences.

-On the Tiwi Islands, for instance, there are around 50 transgender women who self-identify as Sistergirls, Sistagirls or Yimpininni in Tiwi.
+On the Tiwi Islands, for instance, there are around fifty transgender women who self-identify as Sistergirls, Sistagirls or Yimpininni in Tiwi.
 Sistergirls make up 5% of the Tiwi Island’s population and are an important and unique part of the island’s culture.

 Having groups, leaders and projects that reflect the diversity of your community is important.
 It brings many benefits, including: